Dallas-Fort Worth Business Litigation Attorney

 Collection, Payment, and Refund Disputes

-No business enjoys having to haggle with a customer or client over payment for goods delivered or services rendered, or the failure of a merchant to provide a refund or return a deposit when properly due, but it regularly occurs for a number of economic (and sometimes much less justifiable) reasons.
+No business enjoys having to haggle with a customer or client over payment for goods delivered or services rendered, or the failure of a merchant to provide a refund or return a deposit when properly due, but that regularly occurs for a number of economic (and sometimes less justifiable) reasons.

-Unfortunately, the law requires the additional cost of bringing suit to recover what is rightfully owed, something many chalk up to the “cost of doing business” or end up “writing off” as a result.
-Sometimes it is worth it to bring a suit, especially when a law firm is willing to work on a contingency or hybrid reduced fee basis.
-Texas also has a special process known as a “suit on a sworn account” that can help reduce the costs associated with obtaining a payment past due, which can be a powerful tool for achieving a quicker and more efficient recovery if used correctly.
-Making sure you get back a refund or deposit involves a different set of common law and equitable causes of action, but can result in punitive damages to remedy what essentially constitutes a theft of money or property if withheld with intent to deprive.
+Texas also has a special process known as a “suit on a sworn account” that can help reduce the costs associated with obtaining judgment for a payment past due, which can be a powerful tool for achieving a quicker and more efficient recovery if used correctly.
+Making sure you get back a refund or deposit involves a different set of common law and equitable causes of action, but can result in punitive damages to remedy what essentially is a theft of money or property if withheld with actual intent to deprive.

 Deceptive Trade Practices Act

-Persons outright misled or defrauded into the purchase or lease of goods and services have access to increased remedial protections under the Texas Deceptive Trade Practices—Consumer Protection Act (DTPA), which is found at Chapter 17 of the Texas Business & Commerce Code.
-The DTPA is designed to help level the playing field between buyers and sellers in many types of commercial transactions involving up to $500,000 and provides enhanced remedies that may include treble damages for knowing or intentional business torts, intentional violations of statute, recovery of attorney’s fees, and even the appointment of a receiver if necessary to ensure collection.
-Texas is unique in that such claims are not limited to individual consumers either; businesses with less than $25 million in assets may bring DTPA claims.
-Wright Commercial Litigation is well-versed with all the procedural and substantive aspects of the DTPA and has leveraged its tools to address business litigation claims throughout Texas arising from false or deceptive advertising, fraudulent misrepresentation, failure to disclose or a breach of express, or implied warranty, or any type of other “unconscionable” act or practice under the DTPA.
+Persons outright misled or defrauded into the purchase or lease of goods and services have access to the increased remedial protections under the Texas Deceptive Trade Practices—Consumer Protection Act (DTPA), which is found at Chapter 17 of the Texas Business & Commerce Code.
+The DTPA is designed to help level the playing field between buyers and sellers in many types of transactions involving up to $500,000 and provides enhanced remedies that may include treble damages for knowing or intentional business torts, intentional violations of statute, recovery of attorney’s fees, and even the appointment of a receiver if necessary to ensure collection.

 Insurance Coverage Disputes as Business Litigation